MojoMac/Array101-practice-problems/README.md

-# Practice-Problems
+# Leetcode Array 101 Practice-Problems
 Coding solutions to problems I solved

+# Section 1: Introduction

 # ArrayOne: Given a binary array, find the maximum number of consecutive 1s in this array.
 Input: [1,1,0,1,1,1] |